 Another way is by applying a blacklist.
-If a foreign subsidiary is considered a CFC and it is established in a jurisdiction which lies in the blacklist, CFC rules will immediately apply.
+If a foreign subsidiary is considered a CFC and is established in a jurisdiction that lies on the blacklist, CFC rules will immediately apply.
 The blacklist normally includes the so-called tax havens (like Panama and Seychelles).

 Tier 3: Implement taxation

 After determining whether a foreign subsidiary is a CFC and whether its income is subject to domestic tax in a given home country, CFC rules will decide what income of the subsidiary will be taxed domestically.
 The parent company will then have to pay the tax imposed on the income of its foreign subsidiary in the home country, regardless of whether the parent has received the paid income from the subsidiary.

 Almost all countries have exemptions for CFC rules.
 Many nations have a whitelist of jurisdictions.
 CFC rules will not apply when a foreign subsidiary is established in a jurisdiction that is mentioned in the whitelist.
 European countries usually include other EU nations in their whitelists, mostly through manual agreements and treaties.